Atbara: History

 The town was the centre of the Sudanese railway industry.
 Few trains are made here now and rail traffic is much reduced.
 The original station and unusual dome-shaped houses of railway workers remain.
 The first trade union in Sudan formed in 1946 among railroad workers in Atbara.

 Perhaps because of the influence of the railway unions, Atbara is also considered by many to be the home of Sudanese communism.
-Jaafar Nimeiri, Sudan's president throughout the 1970s, alternated between communism, capitalism, and Islamic fundamentalism – depending on who he was trying to get on his side and extract money from – and the communist phase had its stronghold around Atbara.
+Jaafar Nimeiri, Sudan's president from 1969 to 1985, alternated between communism, capitalism, and Islamic fundamentalism – depending on who he was trying to get on his side and extract money from – and the communist phase had its stronghold around Atbara.

 Atbara was also the starting point for mobilizations against the regime in December 2018.

 Geography

 Atbara is located at the junction of the Nile and Atbarah rivers.

 Atbara is made up of several districts including Umbukole district which was home to the First Higher School in Atbara.
 Other districts include the railway district, Almurabaat, Alsawdana and Almatar.

 Umbukole was originally the name given to a capital city in a northern state in Kurti county.
 It is now mostly remembered as the name of a small district in Atbara.

 One of the major districts of Atbara is Al-Dakhla (الداخلة) in Arabic.
 Some still use the name Al-Dakhla referring to Atbara.